fmilitao/shopper-android/README.md

 * short press on item to mark as done/undone
 * swipe left/right to delete list/item
 * import list from clipboard, export to clipboard
-* state sored in SQLite database
+* state stored in SQLite database

 ###Tasks